ErikBjare/ErikBjare/README.md

 # Hi, I'm Erik 👋🏼

-I build free and open source software for fun and the betterment of mankind 🌎🌍🌏.
-I also do things with markets for 💸.
+I build free and open source software for fun and the betterment of mankind 🌎🌍🌏

+I do things with markets for 💸, but for a while I was a first hire in the founding team at [Lovable](https://lovable.dev/) :heart:

 Talk to me about [Quantified Self](https://en.wikipedia.org/wiki/Quantified_self), [algorithmic trading](https://en.wikipedia.org/wiki/Algorithmic_trading) and [decentralized finance](https://en.wikipedia.org/wiki/Decentralized_finance), [Effective Altruism](https://en.wikipedia.org/wiki/Effective_altruism), [brain-computer interfaces](https://en.wikipedia.org/wiki/Brain%E2%80%93computer_interface), and **whatever the latest AI/ML hype is**.